Supplier Diversity FAQs

-Q. How would you classify FirstEnergy's Supplier Diversity Program?
+Q. How would you describe FirstEnergy's Supplier Diversity Program?

 Q. What is the best method for a small and diverse firm to start a business relationship with a FirstEnergy company?